tom-wilmott/SQL-Project/README.md

 1. **Top-Paying Data Analyst Jobs**: The highest-paying jobs for data analysts that allow remote work or are UK based offer a wide range of salaries, the highest at £481,000!
 2. **Skills for Top-Paying Jobs**: High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
 3. **Most In-Demand Skills**: SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
-4. **Skills with Higher Salaries**: Specialized technical skills such as Bitbucket, TensorFlow, PyTorch, and PySpark are associated with the highest average salaries, highlighting the premium placed on expertise in big data, machine learning, and modern development workflows.
+4. **Skills with Higher Salaries**: Specialised technical skills such as Bitbucket, TensorFlow, PyTorch, and PySpark are associated with the highest average salaries, highlighting the premium placed on expertise in big data, machine learning, and modern development workflows.
-5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximise their market value.

 ### Closing Thoughts

-This project enhanced my SQL skills and provided valuable insights into the remote abd UK based data analyst job market.
-The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
+This project enhanced my SQL skills and provided valuable insights into the remote and UK based data analyst job market.
+The findings from the analysis serve as a guide to prioritiaing skill development and job search efforts.
 Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.